The “Voice of the Union” changes with the times

 In a decade dominated by McCarthyism and loyalty oaths, Clayson in 1954 published an unprecedented two-color, 24-page issue, which supported then-expelled left-wing AFT locals.
 The CSFT executive council replaced him with another officer, Floyd Lyle, a teacher at San Bernardino High School.

-1960s The move to a tabloid newspaper
+1960s The move to a tabloid

 In 1960, the California Teacher was first published as a tabloid-sized newspaper with black-and-white photographs.
 Typical for the era, the paper was printed in black ink only.
 It proudly displayed a print shop’s union “bug,” as it would for the next five decades.
 Daniel Knapp edited the new four-page paper, followed by Robert Hall.

-1970s Newspaper tracks collective bargaining victories
+1970s Newspaper tracks collective bargaining

 In 1970, with Raoul Teilhet as president and collective bargaining soon to become the law of the land, CFT Senior Vice President Miles Myers, an English teacher from Oakland, became editor in addition to his volunteer duties as the second-in-charge union officer.